 Right now you are reading my bucket list of songs, but what songs would YOU want to listen to before you died?

-So think a little, and discover your top songs that you would listen to before you bit the dust.
+So think a little, fire up your boombox and discover your top songs that you would listen to before you bit the dust.
 You might surprise yourself.
 Oh, and make sure you get yourself a decent subwoofer for music to enhance the listening experience.